dates

 Module 1 - Writing the Play

-Tuesday 25th November 7pm - 10pm 1st Draft Deadline
+Tuesday 28th April 7pm - 10pm AV Studio 1st Draft Deadline

 Module 2 - Working with Actors

-Final draft must be submitted by Mon 16th February, with a short synopsis and biography for the programme.
+Final Draft must be submitted by Mon 3rd August along with a short synopsis & your biography for the programme

 Staged Readings